 We account for income taxes in accordance with relevant authoritative literature.
 Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in the period that includes the enactment date.
-The realizability of deferred tax assets is also assessed.

 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the associated temporary differences became deductible.
+On a quarterly basis, we evaluate whether it is more likely than not that our deferred tax assets will be realized in the future and conclude whether a valuation allowance must be established.

-A valuation allowance must be established for deferred tax assets that are not believed to more likely than not be realized in the future.
-We include any estimated interest and penalties on tax-related matters in income taxes payable and income tax expense.
+We do not provide deferred taxes for the undistributed earnings of our foreign subsidiaries that are considered to be indefinitely reinvested outside of the United States in accordance with authoritative literature.
+We include any estimated interest and penalties on tax related matters in income taxes payable and income tax expense.